 Our School Farm

 We began our school farm project during the first lockdown by developing a spacious vegetable patch which gave us a very bountiful harvest in the first summer.
 This then grew to include a large chicken run which our year 6 children helped to construct.
 Our first 8 chickens arrived in the September 2020 rescued from a free range farm looking rather sorry for themselves.
 After lots of love and care they grew to their full strength and are now living a happy life.
-Our farm has now expanded to home large flocks of hens and ducks, 14 of which we hatched ourself and 3 rabbits.
-We have also extended our growing zone to provide raised beds EYFS to year 3, and have allocated sections of a local allotment for years 4-6 to enable every class to grow their own flowers, fruits and vegetables.
+Our farm has now expanded to home large flocks of hens and ducks, 14 of which we hatched ourself and 3 rabbits, 2 sheep and 6 pigs.
+We also have designated growing zones for each class to develop across the year.

 We believe that our children should have access to an engaging and embedded outdoor curriculum as a part of their Ludgvan School experience.
-The implementation of this is three fold: a well-stocked garden and nature area; an on-site Forest School and our own ‘mini-farm’.
+The implementation of this is three fold: a well-stocked garden and nature area; an on-site Forest School and our own school farm.
 Each area provides opportunities for a different set of skills that are vital to our children’s education and preparation for later life:

 Ludgvan Farm – learning animal care skills which can be applied at home with pets, on local farms or in potential future careers.
 Children gain financial acumen through growing and collecting produce and then using or selling it and calculating the profit/loss and costs involved.
 Empathy is one of our core values and the animals are a real-life demonstration about how caring for others can make a difference.

 Ludgvan Garden – learning how to farm and live sustainably is hugely important in the current climate and a knowledge base that will stand all children in good stead in their later life.
 An understanding of why looking after our environment is important and we must learn to live alongside nature within our community.